coliasgroup/seL4-summit-2024-rust-training/book/src/setup.md

 If you want help from [rust-analyzer](https://rust-analyzer.github.io/), the Rust Language Server, you can use [VSCode with the Dev Containers extension](https://code.visualstudio.com/docs/devcontainers/tutorial).
 This will enable you to run VSCode inside of the container you just built, which contains the seL4 build artifacts that rust-analyzer will require to analyzer your code.

+This repository provides a separate Dev Container configuration for each workspace:
+- {{#gh_link .devcontainer/root-task/devcontainer.json}}
+- {{#gh_link .devcontainer/microkit/devcontainer.json}}

+To work in a particular workspace, open this repository in VSCode, run `> Dev Containers: Reopen in Container`, and select the corresponding configuration.
+You should now be able to use the rust-analyzer VSCode extension normally for the code in the selected workspace.